evisdrenova/gpt-rs/blog.md

 determines which keys (and thus which parts of the input) are most relevant to the query (the current focus item), it retrieves the corresponding values.

-Now we can bring it all together with our forward method to calcualte the attention weights:
+Now we can bring it all together with our forward method to calculate the attention weights:

 ```rust
     pub fn forward(&self, input: &Tensor) -> Result<Tensor, Error> {